African rock pipit

-The yellow tufted pipit or African rock pipit (Anthus Crenatus) is a small-sized, passerine bird that is native to South Africa and Lesotho.
-The yellow tufted pipit is commonly found in mountain terrain, and they create their habitats in high-altitude shrub-land, grassland, and rocky areas.
-The yellow tufted pipit is identified by its brown and gray feathers.
+The yellow-tufted pipit or African rock pipit (Anthus crenatus) is a small-sized, passerine bird that is native to South Africa and Lesotho.
+The yellow-tufted pipit is commonly found in mountain terrain, and they create their habitats in high-altitude shrub-land, grassland, and rocky areas.
+This species is identified by its brown and gray feathers.
 The bird has a white-gray eyebrow and yellow markings within its wings and stomach.
-The call of the yellow tufted pipit allows the bird to stand out from other pipit species.
+The call of the yellow-tufted pipit allows the bird to stand out from other pipit species.
 The bird produces a repeated "whee-tsrreeu" that is loud and high-pitched.
-The yellow tufted pipit has a life expectancy ranging from two to three years old.
+The yellow-tufted pipit has a life expectancy ranging from two to three years old.

-Field Identification
+Field identification

-The yellow tufted pipit is identified in the field by its brown and gray feathers.
+The yellow-tufted pipit is identified in the field by its brown and gray feathers.
 The species is further recognized by the marks of yellow on the stomach and wings.
-Its grayish, white eyebrow allows the yellow tufted pipit to be spotted within the varying genera.
+Its grayish, white eyebrow allows the yellow-tufted pipit to be spotted within the varying genera.
 The pipit has a dark brown beak and light brown, petite legs.
-The bird ranges in size from 17 to 18 centimeters and 29 to 32.5 grams.
-The male and female yellow tufted pipit possess the same physical features.
+The bird ranges in size from 17–18 centimeters (6.7–7.0 inches) and 29–32.5 grams (1.0–1.1 ounces).
+The species is sexually monomorphic.

-Geography/ Habitat
+Geography and habitat

-The yellow tufted pipit is native to Africa, and the bird species is specifically found in South Africa and Lesotho.
-Isolated populations of the yellow tufted pipit are located in Northern Cape Province.
-The yellow tufted pipit creates habitats within rocky and bushy hills.
-The bird remains mainly at an elevation of 1000 meters or higher.
-The yellow tufted pipit resides in the Afrotropical biogeographical realm.
+The yellow-tufted pipit is native to Africa, and is specifically found in South Africa and Lesotho.
+Isolated populations are located in Northern Cape Province.
+The yellow-tufted pipit creates habitats within rocky and bushy hills.
+The bird remains mainly at an elevation of 1,000 meters or higher.
+The yellow-tufted pipit resides in the Afrotropical biogeographical realm.

-Classification

-The yellow tufted pipit is also referred to as the African rock pipit.
-The scientific name for the yellow tufted pipit is Anthus crenatus.
-The yellow tufted pipit is part of the Motacillidae family.

-Diet and Lifestyle
+Diet and lifestyle

-The diet of the yellow tufted pipit consists of insects like spiders and grasshoppers.
+The diet of the yellow-tufted pipit consists of insects like spiders and grasshoppers.
 The bird is reported to occasionally feed on seeds and other plants and berries.
-The yellow tufted pipit is a terrestrial creature that remains on land and strays from bodies of water.
-The yellow tufted pipit lives a sedentary lifestyle as the bird does not make seasonal migrations and stays in one location.
+The yellow-tufted pipit lives a sedentary lifestyle as the bird does not make seasonal migrations and stays in one location.

-Life Expectancy and Breeding
+Life expectancy and breeding

-The life expectancy for the yellow tufted pipit ranges from two to three years.
-Newborn yellow tufted pipits will begin to take flight in twelve to fourteen days, and the birds are able to begin breeding at the age of one.
-The breeding period for the yellow tufted pipit takes place during November, December, and January.
-A female pipit will lay three to four eggs at a time, and the incubation period lasts at least 12-13 days.
+The life expectancy for the yellow-tufted pipit ranges from two to three years.
+Newborn yellow-tufted pipits will begin to take flight in twelve to fourteen days, and the birds are able to begin breeding at the age of one.
+The breeding period for the yellow-tufted pipit takes place during November, December, and January.
+A female pipit will lay three to four eggs at a time, and the incubation period lasts at least 12–13 days.
 The eggs and newborn birds are protected in a nest made up of grass under a boulder or grass tuft.
-The juvenile yellow tufted pipits are fed by both the mother and father.
+The juvenile yellow-tufted pipits are fed by both the mother and father.